From Entity-Centric to Goal-Oriented Graphs: Enhancing LLM Knowledge Retrieval in Minecraft: Methodology

 If all pairs of corresponding conditions (preconditions and postconditions) have similarity scores above a threshold $\theta$, the new goal is considered equivalent to an existing one.
 Otherwise, the new goal is added to the goal base as a distinct entry.
 In cases where the condition similarity is high but the name embedding similarity is lower than $\theta$, we treat the new goal as an alias and append its name to the existing goal's alias list.
-If both condition and name similarities are high, the goals are treated as identical.
+If both condition and name similarities are high, the goals are treated as equivalent.

 Once we have added a newly extracted goal to the knowledge base, the next step is to determine whether it has any subgoal relationships with any existing goals in our knowledge base.
 To do this, we use a process similar to the goal equivalence comparison described previously, but instead we will match preconditions of the goal to the postconditions of existing goals, and vice versa.
-If there is a match, then we add a new edge to the knowledge base.

-After deduplicating goals and completing subgoal relations across all chunks, we obtain a directed goal-oriented graph from the knowledge source, as shown in Figure~\ref{fig:method_overview}.
+If there is a match, we add a new edge to the knowledge base.
+After removing duplicate goals and completing subgoal relations across all chunks, we obtain a directed goal-oriented graph from the knowledge source, as shown in Figure~\ref{fig:method_overview}.